trenaud/octoprint-eeepc/README.md

 ### make OctoPrint to be displayed automatically at EeePC startup
-I created a new user (`impression3D`) using Lubuntu system tools, I made the taskbar "retractable", and disable desktop icons.
+I created a new user (`impression3D`) using Lubuntu system tools, I made the taskbar "retractable", and disabled desktop icons.

-Then create this little script (named `/home/impression3D/.bin/start_firefox.sh`) that will launch Firefox and put it in fullscreen mode :
+Then create this little script (named `/home/impression3D/.bin/start_firefox.sh`) that will launch Firefox and put it in fullscreen mode:
 ```
 #!/bin/bash
 firefox -url http://localhost/ &
 xdotool search --sync --onlyvisible --class "Firefox" windowactivate key F11
 ```

-You need to install `xdotool` for the script to run, and make the script executable :
+You need to install `xdotool` for the script to run, and make the script executable:
 ```
 sudo apt install xdotool
 chmod u+x ~/.bin/start_firefox.sh